CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 	* `COLOR_STDDEV`: standard deviation of grayscale levels in the entire image
 	* `YEAR`: year the photo was taken; a float value based on the date.
 Duplicate of data stored in ```thp_year_metadata.json```.

+The `N_FACES` field is calculated from a geometric union of data provided by Google, OpenPose, OpenFace and Microsoft.
 Facial age data in this file is from the [Microsoft Cognitive Services API](#microsoft-cognitive-services-api).
-Year data is from the Carnegie Museum of Art's Teenie Harris Archive team.
+Year data is derived from the Carnegie Museum of Art's Teenie Harris Archive team.
 Here are two example entries from ```thp_meta_data.json.zip```:

 ```
 {"FILE":"15236.png", "CANONICAL": 8141, "N_FACES": 2,